macthomasengineering/MteEVAL-b4x-library/README.md

 ##Example

-Note, you only need to compile the Codeblock once.
+Note, you only need to compile a Codeblock once.
 Once compiled you can evaluate it as many times as needed, all while supplying different parameter values.

 Example 1: Codeblock without parameters.